 I didn’t win any spot prizes 🙁 so no 2xu or garmin for me, but I did get a medal.

-And piece of fruit, bottled water, and then a sausage in bread (which was gone like that).
+A piece of fruit, bottled water, and then a sausage in bread (which was gone like that).

 The one thing I did that I didn’t see anyone else doing was soak their feet in the Barwon River.

-Believe me the coldness is totally worth it, and it felt so good on my feet.
+Believe me, the coldness is totally worth it, and it felt so good on my feet.

 So overall it was a fantastic half marathon experience, and I will say that I will love to run this course again.